 We should have noticed when the popular page and form builders avoided WordPress.org like the plague.
 In fact, we did notice and began to create our own plugin distribution solution, BePro Software Updates.
 For the first time, we separated the distribution of our plugins from WordPress.org.
 We decided naively to keep our BePro Listings plugin on the platform, since that was its first home.

 Fast-forward almost a decade and we are saying farewell to WordPress.org.
-BePro Listings has been removed from WordPress.org, and we are in the process of removing all other plugins we have uploaded to their platform.
+We have removed BePro Listings from WordPress.org, and we are in the process of removing all other plugins we have uploaded to their platform.
 It’s obvious now that WordPress has no intention of supporting the plugin makers who made them popular.
 Now, it’s time for the parent company Automattic to dominate.
 We unfortunately will not be aiding their advances.

 What Is The Developer Community Doing?